Axadiw/MFIGamepadFeeder/README.md

 Current version of *MFI Gamepad Feeder* requires

-* Latest [Xbox 360 drivers](https://www.microsoft.com/accessories/pl-pl/d/xbox-360-controller-for-windows) first (Windows 7 Only).
+* latest [Xbox 360 drivers](https://www.microsoft.com/accessories/pl-pl/d/xbox-360-controller-for-windows) first (Windows 7 Only).
-* supported MFI Gamepad (see list of supported gamepads is listed below)
+* supported MFI Gamepad (list of supported gamepads listed below)

 Application was tested on Windows 10, but it should work on older systems as well.